Thomas de Grey, 6th Baron Walsingham

-Biography
+Family business

 Walsingham was the son of Thomas de Grey, 5th Baron Walsingham, and Augusta-Louisa, daughter of Sir Robert Frankland-Russell, 7th Baronet.
 He was born on Stanhope Street in Mayfair, the family's London house.
 He was educated at Eton and Trinity College, Cambridge.
 He sat as Conservative Member of Parliament for West Norfolk from 1865 until 1870, when he succeeded to the title and estates of his father, and entered the House of Lords.
 From 1874 to 1875 he served as a Lord-in-waiting (government whip) in the second Conservative government of Benjamin Disraeli.
 From 1870 on he also ran the family's estate at Merton, Norfolk, served as trustee of the British Museum and performed many other public functions.

+Lepidoptery

-Walsingham was a keen lepidopterist, collecting butterflies and moths from a young age, and being particularly interested in Microlepidoptera.
+Walsingham was a keen lepidopterist, collecting butterflies and moths from a young age, and particularly interested in Microlepidoptera.
 His collection was one of the most important ever made, which after his purchase of the Zeller, Hofmann and Christoph collections contained over 260,000 specimens.
 He donated it to the Natural History Museum, along with his library of 2,600 books.

 Walsingham was elected a fellow of the Royal Society in 1887, and was a member of the Entomological Society of London, serving as president on two occasions.
 He married three times, but left no heir, and was succeeded as Baron by his half-brother.
-He married his third wife, Agnes Dawson, in 1914.
+He married his third wife, the widow Agnes Dawson née Hemming, in 1914.
 Her daughter was Margaret Damer Dawson.

+Grouse shooting

-On 30 August 1888, Lord Walsingham had a remarkable day shooting on Blubberhouses Moor, Yorkshire, when he killed 1070 grouse.
+On 30 August 1888, Walsingham had a remarkable day shooting on Blubberhouses Moor, Yorkshire, when he killed 1,070 grouse.
 The day started at 05:12 with the first of twenty drives, assisted by two teams of forty beaters, two loaders and four guns.
 During the sixteenth drive he shot 94 grouse in 21 minutes; a killing rate of one every 13 seconds.
-The last drive finished at 18:45 and his Lordship managed to shoot fourteen on the walk home.
+The last drive finished at 18:45, and he shot 14 on the walk home.